-Cash and amounts due from central banks amounted to EUR 68.1 billion, increased by EUR 18.0 billion compared to 31 December 2020.
-The increase is mainly related to the excess cash placed at the central banks in Belgium and in Luxembourg.
+Cash and amounts due from central banks amounted to EUR 61.8 billion, increased by EUR 0.5 billion compared to 31 December 2021.

-Financial instruments at fair value through profit or loss stood at EUR 14.6 billion, down by EUR (3.3) billion compared to 31 December 2020.
-The decrease of EUR (4.3) billion in 'Derivative financial instruments' was mainly related to the increase of the interest rate curve which impacted in a symmetrical way both the fair value of derivative financial instruments on the asset and liability side.
-There is an increase of the reverse repos of EUR 1.0 billion.
+Financial instruments at fair value through profit or loss stood at EUR 13.8 billion, up by EUR 0.1 billion compared to 31 December 2021.
+The decrease of EUR (0.6) billion in 'Derivative financial instruments' was mainly related to the increase of the interest rate curve which impacted in a symmetrical way both the fair value of derivative financial instruments on the asset and liability side.
+There is also an increase of the reverse repos of EUR 0.6 billion.